ZayedCom/Globe3D/README.md

 • Build and run the app on an Android device or emulator.

 # Dependencies
-• Android SDK
+• Android SDK (Minimum: API 24, Target: API 36)

 • OpenGL ES 3.2

 • Gradle

+• AndroidX libraries (AppCompat, Material, Activity, ConstraintLayout)

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Zaid K. Al Qassar

-APP NFUSION 2024
+APP NFUSION 2025